 Studying abroad through EAP can be comparable to the cost of study at UCSB.
 EAP participants continue to receive UC financial aid while abroad.
-EAP students are also eligible for special grants and scholarships from UC and other sources. geography, and anthropology.
-And with the option for students to satisfy your "outside concentration" requirement by taking units from any single, nonenvironmental, department or program, ES majors have a world of choices.
+EAP students are also eligible for special grants and scholarships from UC and other sources.

 When should I study abroad?